Freiling87/CCU/CCU/Scratchpad.md

 ####				Best Practices
 #####					Test En Masse
 With so many random variables, it's hard to tell whether the look is perfect unless you see a ton of examples.
 Use a chunk with lots of copies of the same NPC to identify weird edge cases and gradually shape a population aesthetic.
 The bonus is that if you decide to share this character on the workshop, you can use that picture to give a more accurate idea of what the character will tend to look like.

 #####					Creative Weighting
 Use the grouped traits and redundancy to your advantage.
-Here's an example:
+Here's an example trait list:
 > Black Hair, Brown Hair, Blonde Hair, Normal Hair Colors, Normal Hair Colors (No Grey), Wild Hair Colors

-This combination has three copies of the most common hair colors.
+This combination has three copies of the most common hair colors (two copies each are applied by *Normal Hair Colors* and *Normal Hair Colors (No Grey)*.
 Orange hair is demographically rare so it's not added a third time.
 Wild Hair Colors are only added once, because you want them to be somewhat rare.

+#####					Less is More...
+More or Less
+It's tempting to throw a ton of traits into the list.
+But keep in mind part of what makes Streets of Rogue brilliant: That appearances *don't* vary that much in vanilla, because making everything immediately visually identifiable was one of the designer's priorities.

+This is not to say that highly variable agents aren't useful.
+It can be good if you want to surprise the player or a present a lot of visual variety.
+But every unidentified NPC is another instant where they have to check the agent's class name, which could make gameplay draggy.

+As with all things, go crazy in moderation!

 ####				AC3: Accessory Special